Sonsonate Department: Agriculture

 The main agricultural products cultivated are basic grains, coffee, cotton, sugar cane, coconut, fruits, balsam trees, palm, tulle, and orchard plants.

 Notable manufacturing industries include those producing dairy products, panela, sugar, mud tiles and bricks, clothing, footwear, candles, soaps, and leather articles.
-Coconut trees are plentiful in the surrounding areas, leading the city to be poetically known as “the city of the palms”.
+Coconut trees are plentiful in the surrounding areas, leading the city to be poetically known as "the city of the palms".

-The average annual temperature is 25 °C.
+The average annual temperature is 25 C.

 Traditions

 Years ago, there was an exchange of products between the inhabitants of Cuisnahuat (Sonsonate) and Jayaque (La Libertad).
 This involved mutual visits between the towns: Cuisnahuat visited Jayaque during the rainy season, and Jayaque visited Cuisnahuat during the dry season.
 Failure to complete the visit could lead to conflict between the towns.

 To commemorate this, two annual pilgrimages are held: from Cuisnahuat to Jayaque in July (rainy season) and from Jayaque to Cuisnahuat in November (dry season).
-During these months, each town celebrates its patron saint festivities, enhanced by the presence of the “Cumpas”, referred to as Saints and Siblings.
+During these months, each town celebrates its patron saint festivities, enhanced by the presence of the "Cumpas", referred to as Saints and Siblings.

-Another Sonsonate tradition is the “candle of the stick”, which takes place towards the end of the year.
-The city's mayor appoints the “mayor of the night festivities”.
-The city mayor grants the “mayor of the night festivities” authority to govern the city for one night.
-The first order issued by this temporary mayor is to “capture” anyone found outside their home within the city.
-Those “captured” must pay the “pasayuba bosu” (a Nahuat expression meaning ‘pay the ticket’).
+Another Sonsonate tradition is the "candle of the stick", which takes place towards the end of the year.
+The city's mayor appoints the "mayor of the night festivities".
+The city mayor grants the "mayor of the night festivities" authority to govern the city for one night.
+The first order issued by this temporary mayor is to "capture" anyone found outside their home within the city.
+Those "captured" must pay the "pasayuba bosu" (a Nahuat expression meaning 'pay the ticket').
 All money collected is donated to charity institutions.

-Typical Food
+Typical food

 Sonsonate offers a variety of typical foods, notably yucca, which is usually eaten boiled or fried.
-Whether boiled or fried, it is often served with “pepescas” (small fish) and fritada.
+Whether boiled or fried, it is often served with "pepescas" (small fish) and fritada.

-Corn tamales and hen tamales have a distinct taste and are often enjoyed with corn atol or a cup of coffee, depending on the time of day.
+Corn tamales and hen tamales are often eaten with corn atol or a cup of coffee, depending on the time of day.

-Another traditional food in Sonsonate is “sopa de patas”, often eaten with a beer or soda, depending on personal preference.
+Another traditional food in Sonsonate is "sopa de patas", often eaten with a beer or soda.